In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Summary

 \section{Summary}

-A method is presented for measuring the relative attenuation length {\it in-situ} for the target Gd-LS at RENO experiment using radioactive sources without using a PMT performance model.
-It is found that the attenuation length of the Gd-LS in the RENO detectors has been degraded by about 50\% over 1\,350 days since the filling of the detectors assuming the initial attenuation length of Gd-LS at beginning of the experiment is greater than $\sim 10$~m.
+An in situ method is presented for measuring the relative attenuation length for the target Gd-LS at RENO experiment using a radioactive source without assuming a PMT efficiency model.
+It is found that the attenuation length of the Gd-LS in the RENO detectors has been degraded by about 50\% over 1\,350 days since the filling of the detectors, assuming the initial attenuation length of Gd-LS at beginning of the experiment is greater than $\sim 10$~m.